I believe that a strong brand is the foundation of a successful business.

 Truthfully, it's none of those things.
 They do help, don't get me wrong.
 But, a logo doesn't build a brand.
 A business plan doesn't foster a community.
-Colors will never make up for what a brand lacks.
+Colors will never make up for what your brand is missing in order for it to survive.

 To exhibit a professional business, it's vital to invest in a professional design.
 A professional design creates a sense of authority, experience and trust.
 At the beginning of creating a business, investing in a professional designer isn't always possible.
 But, that doesn't mean you can't exhibit professional design.
 There are numerous resources that aid the "design-challenged" in this realm.